loureirorg/learnwithdaniel.com/blog/_posts/2019-06-18-wordpress-options-api-psysh/README.md

 => "10"
 ```

-As expected, the option set to true was already on the cache, loaded on `wp-load.php`.
+As expected, the option set to true was already on the cache, loaded by `wp-load.php`.
 The option set to false had to be loaded from the database.

 ::: danger
 I recommend always setting autoload to `false` and only set it to `true` when needed on every page (or most pages).
 Otherwise, you will hinder the performance by loading unnecessary data.